MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 ## Frequently asked questions

 ### Why isn’t storyline available in our organization?

 Storyline is only supported in Viva Engage networks that [enforce Office 365 identity](/viva/engage/configure-your-viva-engage-network/enforce-office-365-identity).
 If your network doesn't enforce Office 365 identity, or if you have a Viva Engage Basic network, storyline isn't available to your organization.

 ### Who can see storyline content?

 Storyline content is visible to any internal user who has access to Viva Engage.
 Guests can't see storyline content.

 ### Does storyline work for guests?

 Guests are excluded from storyline access.
 They don't have their own storyline and can't see any storyline content posted by other users.

 ### Can I control who sees storyline content?

 You can't prevent any internal user from seeing storyline content if they have access to Viva Engage.
 Guests can't see any storyline content.

-### Can I control which users get their own storyline?
-We plan to add the capability to limit who gets their own storyline after storyline reaches general availability.
-This functionality allows you to use Azure Active Directory groups to designate which users get a personal storyline feed on their user profile page in Viva Engage.
-Users that don't get a storyline can reply and react to storyline posts from users who do have their own storyline.

 ### How do I delete custom cover images that were uploaded to a person's storyline?